A sidewalk delivery robot driving down a footpath

 A sequence of steps is illustrated as connected boxes, representing model requirements, data collection, data labeling, data cleaning, feature engineering, model training and model evaluation.
 The last four steps are highlighted as the typical coverage of a machine learning book.

-Typical steps of a machine learning process.
+Typical steps of a machine-learning process.
 Mainstream machine-learning education and research focuses on the modeling steps itself with provided datasets.

 Comparatively little attention is paid to how data is collected and labeled.
 Similarly, little attention is usually paid to how the learned models might actually be used for a real task.
 Rarely is there any discussion of the larger system that might produce the data or use the model’s predictions.
 Many researchers and practitioners have expressed frustrations with this somewhat narrow focus on model training due to various incentives in the research culture, such as Wagstaff’s 2012 essay “Machine Learning that Matters” and Sambasivan et al.’s 2021 study “Everyone wants to do the model work, not the data work.”
-Outside of BigTech organizations with lots of experience, this also leaves machine learning practitioners with little guidance when they want to turn models into products, as can often be observed in many struggling teams and failing startups.
+Outside of BigTech organizations with lots of experience, this also leaves machine-learning practitioners with little guidance when they want to turn models into products, as can often be observed in many struggling teams and failing start-ups.

 Automating Pipelines and MLOps (ML Engineering)